pingcap/docs-cn/tikv-control.md

 * If the cluster is deployed using TiDB Ansible, `tikv-ctl` directory is in the `resources/bin` subdirectory under the `ansible` directory.
 * If the cluster is deployed using TiUP, `tikv-ctl` directory is in the in `~/.tiup/components/ctl/{VERSION}/` directory.

+## Use TiKV Control in TiUP

-[TiUP](https://github.com/pingcap-incubator/tiuptiup) is a deployment tool introduced later than TiDB Ansible, and its usage is simpler. `tikv-ctl` is also integrated in the `tiup` command.
+`tikv-ctl` is also integrated in the `tiup` command.
 Execute the following command to call the `tikv-ctl` tool:

 {{< copyable "shell-regular" >}}